Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Polynomial-space flipping method

-Before, we discuss the delays between consecutive first occurrences output by $\algob{}$, we take a pause to determine the following: given $D$ and $D^*$ in $\G'$, how fast can we determine in $D$ is a child of $D^*$?
-The brute force approach we choose goes as follows: (1) guess the vertex $u$ in $D$ (such that there is an edge incident to $u$ in $G[D]$); (2) guess the vertex $v$ in $\priv(D,u)$; (3) perform the flipping operation along the $uv$ edge; (4) check if the resulting set is $D^*$.
-Note that the number of possible guesses in (1) and (2) is at most $n^2$.
+Before, we discuss the time to compute first occurrences of $\algob{}$, we take a pause to determine the following: given $D$ and $D^*$ in $\G'$, how fast can we determine if $D$ is a child of $D^*$?
+The naive approach we choose goes as follows: (1) consider the vertex of smallest index $u$ in $D$ such that there is an edge incident to $u$ in $G[D]$; (2) select the vertex $v$ of smallest index in $\priv(D,u)$; (3) perform the flipping operation along $u,v$; (4) check if the resulting set is $D^*$.
+Note that the selection of (1) and (2) can be done in $O(n^2)$ time.
 In order to make a flip when $u$ and $v$ are fixed, we need to compute the sets $X_{uv}$ and $Z_{uv}$.
 The straightforward approach does it in $\Oh(n^3)$ time.
-Therefore, we can determine if $D$ is a child of $D^*$ in $\Oh(n^5)$ time and $\Oh(n^2)$ space (as for convenience, we work with the adjacency matrix).
+Therefore, we can determine if $D$ is a child of $D^*$ in $\Oh(n^3)$ time and $\Oh(n^2)$ space (as for convenience, we work with the adjacency matrix).

-We now examine the delay of $\algob$ between two consecutive first occurrences.
-The outputs generated by the algorithm of Tsukiyama et al., so the maximal independent sets of $G$, are produced within $\Oh(n^3)$ time and $\Oh(n^2)$ space, see~\cite{tsukiyama1977new}.
+We now examine the time spent by $\algob$ to produce its $i$-th first occurrence.
+The outputs generated by the algorithm of Tsukiyama et al., so the maximal independent sets of $G$, are all first occurrences and are produced with $\Oh(n^3)$ delay and $\Oh(n^2)$ space, hence within the claimed time bound; see~\cite{tsukiyama1977new}.